• Skip to main content

 This is going to be perfect for powerlifting, weightlifting, and even some hinging movements from gymnastics.

-The most important part of making the ab wheel work is ensuring that you perform every ab wheel movement properly.
+The most important part of making ab rollers work for you is ensuring that you perform every ab wheel movement properly.
+Doing so is a matter of two key principles for optimal ab roller training

-This is obviously the challenge of the ab wheel, so you need to be humble with when you’re ready to move along.
-You can cheat the movement by opening up through the core and you’re missing out on the point of the exercise!
+Maintaining the internal space is the challenge of the ab wheel.
+You need to be humble when you’re ready to move along.
+You can cheat the movement by opening up through the core and you’re missing out on the point of the exercise.

 This exercise is a great place to start building the strength and control in the core that you’re going to need for an ab rollout.